cortex/sqrl/README.md

 What is SQRL?

 A newly proposed authentication scheme from Steve Gibson of GRC.com.
-It allows for user authentication without the need for:
+It allows for user authentication without the need of:

 * Username / Password pair
 * OTP (One Time Password)